-- Name, degrees, and full contact information (email, phone, mailing address) of PI and all Co-Investigator(s) - Justification of eligibility including discussion of the applicant's commitment to a career in research and plans to become independently funded if New or Early-Stage Investigator - Letter from Division Chief or Department Chair if required per Investigator Eligibility (i.e., if PI exception is needed) - Proposed Specific Aims and brief methods associated with each aim. - Brief summary of PI/Co-Investigator experience conducting research including, but not limited to, HIV-related research. - Total amount of funding requested. - NIH biosketches of PI/Co-Investigator(s) (does not count towards the 2-page limit)
+- Name, degrees, and full contact information (email, phone, mailing address) of PI and all Co-Investigator(s).
+Please clearly identify the status of any/all individuals who qualify as a new investigator or early-stage investigator and/or who are new to HIV research. - Justification of eligibility including discussion of the applicant's commitment to a career in research and plans to become independently funded if New or Early-Stage Investigator - Letter from Division Chief or Department Chair if required per Investigator Eligibility (i.e., if PI exception is needed) - Proposed Specific Aims and brief methods associated with each aim. - Brief summary of PI/Co-Investigator experience conducting research including, but not limited to, HIV-related research. - Total amount of funding requested. - NIH biosketches of PI and Co-Investigator(s) (does not count towards the 2-page limit)